 The DOE’s online salary step application

 All newly hired teachers must report their prior work experience in their online application for employment.
-The information will automatically be submitted to the DOE’s new online salary step application which must be validated by the teacher via the DOE’s payroll portal.
+The information will automatically be submitted to the DOE’s salary application system.
 If you have no previous work experience, you will automatically be placed on Step 1A and your equated date will be your hiring date for moving up in salary steps.

 It takes approximately two to four weeks for the DOE to evaluate your prior work experience if you are a newly appointed teacher.
 You will receive a Certificate of Salary Status via email informing you of your salary step up to Step 8B if eligible and a new equated date.